rails/rails/guides/source/action_view_overview.md

 <%= render partial: "product", locals: { product: @item } %>
 ```

-we would do:
+we can write:

 ```erb
 <%= render partial: "product", object: @item %>
 ```

+This assigns a partial local variable named `product` to the instance variable `@item`.
+What if we wanted to change the local variable name from `product` by default to something else?
+We can use the `:as` option for that.

-With the `as` option, we can specify a different name for the said local variable.
-For example, if we wanted it to be `item` instead of `product` we would do:
+With the `as` option, we can specify a different name for the local variable like this:

 ```erb
 <%= render partial: "product", object: @item, as: "item" %>